christos-dimizas/Material-UI-Desktop/original/README.md

 ## Documentation
-The documentation for the Material Dashboard React is hosted at our [website](https://demos.creative-tim.com/material-dashboard-react/#/documentation/tutorial).
+The documentation for the Material DashboardView React is hosted at our [website](https://demos.creative-tim.com/material-dashboard-react/#/documentation/tutorial).

 ## File Structure